 '''

+avocado.core.output.LOG_UI = <Logger avocado.app (WARNING)>

-avocado.core.output.LOG_JOB = <Logger avocado.test (WARNING) > Pre-defined Avocado job/test logger
+Pre-defined Avocado human UI logger

 '''

 '''

-avocado.core.output.LOG_UI = <Logger avocado.app (WARNING)>

-Pre-defined Avocado human UI logger

 class avocado.core.output.LoggingFile (prefixes=None, level=10, loggers=None)

 Bases: object

+'''

 File-like object that will receive messages pass them to logging.

 Constructor.
 Sets prefixes and which loggers are going to be used.

-Parameters

-• prefixes - Prefix per logger to be prefixed to each line.

-• level - Log level to be used when writing messages.

-• loggers - Loggers into which write should be issued. (list)
+- prefixes Prefix per logger to be prefixed to each line. - level Log level to be used when writing messages. - loggers Loggers into which write should be issued. (list)

+'''

-add_logger (logger, prefix=")
+add_logger(logger, prefix=")

-flush()
+'''

+'''

-isatty()
+static isatty()

-rm_logger (logger)
+'''

+'''

+rm_logger(logger)

+'''

+'''

 write(data)

+'''

 "Splits the line to individual lines and forwards them into loggers with expected prefixes.
-It includes the

-tailing newline <lf> as well as the last partial message.
-Do configure your logging to not to add newline

-automatically. :param data - Raw data (a string) that will be processed.
+It includes the tailing newline <lf> as well as the last partial message.
+Do configure your logging to not to add newline <lf> automatically. :param data - Raw data (a string) that will be processed.

+'''

 class avocado.core.output.MemStreamHandler(stream=None)

 Bases: logging.StreamHandler

+'''

 Handler that stores all records in self.log (shared in all instances)

 Initialize the handler.

 If stream is not specified, sys.stderr is used.

 emit (record)

 Emit a record.

 If a formatter is specified, it is used to format the record.
-The record is then written to the stream with a

-trailing newline.
-If exception information is present, it is formatted using traceback.print_exception and

-appended to the stream.
-If the stream has an 'encoding' attribute, it is used to determine how to do the

-output to the stream.
+The record is then written to the stream with a trailing newline.
+If exception information is present, it is formatted using traceback.print_exception and appended to the stream.
+If the stream has an 'encoding' attribute, it is used to determine how to do the output to the stream.

-flush()

 This is in-mem object, it does not require flushing

 log = []

 class avocado.core.output.Paginator

-Bases: object

 Paginator that uses less to display contents on the terminal.

 Contains cleanup handling for when user presses 'q' (to quit less).

-close()

-flush()

 write (msg)

-'''

-'''

-class avocado.core.output.ProgressStreamHandler(stream=None)

-Bases: logging.StreamHandler
+class avocado.core.output.ProgressStreamHandler(stream=None) Bases: logging.StreamHandler

 Handler class that allows users to skip new lines on each emission.

 Initialize the handler.

 If stream is not specified, sys.stderr is used.

 emit (record)

 Emit a record.

 If a formatter is specified, it is used to format the record.
-The record is then written to the stream with a

-trailing newline.
-If exception information is present, it is formatted using traceback.print_exception and

-appended to the stream.
-If the stream has an 'encoding' attribute, it is used to determine how to do the

-output to the stream.
+The record is then written to the stream with a trailing newline.
+If exception information is present, it is formatted using traceback.print_exception and appended to the stream.
+If the stream has an 'encoding' attribute, it is used to determine how to do the output to the stream.

-avocado.core.output.STD_OUTPUT = <avocado.core.output.StdOutput object>

-Allows modifying the sys.stdout/sys.stderr
+avocado.core.output.STD_OUTPUT = <avocado.core.output.StdOutput object> Allows modifying the sys.stdout/sys.stderr class avocado.core.output.StdOutput configured

-class avocado.core.output.StdOutput

-Bases: object

 Class to modify sys.stdout/sys.stderr

-close()

 Enable original sys.stdout/sys.stderr and cleanup

-configured

 Determines if a configuration of any sort has been performed

-enable_outputs()
+'''

+enable outputs()

 Enable sys.stdout/sys.stderr (either with 2 streams or with paginator)

 enable_paginator()

 Enable paginator

 enable stderr()

 Enable sys.stderr and disable sys.stdout

-fake_outputs()
+fake outputs()

 Replace sys.stdout/sys.stderr with in-memory-objects

-print records()
+print_records()

 Prints all stored messages as they occurred into streams they were produced for.

 records = []

 List of records of stored output when stdout/stderr is disabled

 avocado.core.output.TERM_SUPPORT = <avocado.core.output.TermSupport object>

 Transparently handles colored terminal, when one is used

-avocado.core.output.TEST_STATUS_DECORATOR_MAPPING = {'CANCEL': <box/>bound method TermSupport.si

 A collection of mapping from test status to formatting functions to be used consistently across the various

 plugins

 avocado.core.output.TEST_STATUS_MAPPING = {'CANCEL': '', 'ERROR': '', 'FAIL': '', 'INTERRU

 A collection of mapping from test statuses to colors to be used consistently across the various plugins

 class avocado.core.output.TermSupport

-Bases: object

-COLOR BLUE = ' \times 1b[94m']

-COLOR_DARKGREY = ' \times 1b[90m']

 '''